 Itta Bena is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Itta Bena is quite a bit lower than the national average among all cities of 21.84%: just 10.90% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Itta Bena with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.90% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Itta Bena in 2022 was $13,923, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $55,692 for a family of four.
 Itta Bena also has one of the higher rates of people living in poverty in the nation, with 34.01% of its population below the federal poverty line.